 On the properties section of the Roofstock Marketplace, click the "More" dropdown, set the appreciation filter to be 3% or higher and click "Apply":

 Best of both worlds: Cash flow + appreciation

 Investors in single-family rental property can have the best of both worlds by owning property with solid cash flow and solid appreciation.
 This balanced approach focuses on strong long-term appreciation plus steady cash flow income.

 After you've set appreciation to 3%+, sort by cash-on-cash return on the Roofstock Marketplace:

 Best real estate markets for 2021 and beyond

 In Gary’s article for Forbes, he noted that while “the world is truly an investor’s oyster, deciding where to invest can feel like a herculean task.”

 Fortunately, Roofstock simplifies the task of finding rental property to match any investment strategy.
 Whether you’re focusing on cash flow, appreciation, or a balanced approach to both, Roofstock makes real estate investing radically accessible, cost-effective, and simple.

 - Top 10 real estate markets for 2021 include Austin, Dallas, Nashville, and Atlanta.

-- Factors that make a real estate market good include population and job growth, business-friendly government, high absorption and low vacancy rates.
+- Factors that give a real estate market good investing potential include population and job growth, business-friendly government, high absorption and low vacancy rates.